AbdelbassetKABOU/twitter_PassSanitaire_SA/README.md

 ### Components

-The pipeline is composed of six (6) docker containers, as follows :
+The pipeline is composed of six (6) docker containers, as follows:

 - __pass_tweet_collector__ : Responsible of collecting the tweets with the previous hashtags,
 - __pass_webserver_1__ : A separate container for the airflow webserver, based on *apache/airflow* official image [[2]](https://hub.docker.com/r/apache/airflow) *(and not the puckel/docker-airflow one [[3]](https://hub.docker.com/r/puckel/docker-airflow))*,
 - __pass_scheduler_1__ : A separate docker container for the Airflow scheduler *(based on apache/airflow)*,
 - __pass_postgres_1__ : A docker container for the Postgres database.
-This is used both as a backend engine for Airflow for more performance compared to SQLite, the by default database engine.
+This is used both as (1) a backend engine for Airflow (for more performance compared to SQLite, i.e. the by default database engine) and for (2) a backend database for *Metabase*.
 - __pass_mongodb_1__ : The docker container of the MongoDB database.
 This is used in the *extract* task as a database to store the downloaded tweets.
 - __pass_meta_1__ : A container for *Metabase* BI tool [[4]](https://www.metabase.com/docs/latest/users-guide/01-what-is-metabase.html) based on *metabase/metabase* docker-hub image [[5]](https://hub.docker.com/r/metabase/metabase),

 ![Alt text](images/dockerps.png?raw=true "Title")